web2py/py4web/docs/chapter-02.rst

 This manual
 -----------

 This manual is the Reference Manual for py4web.
 It's available online at https://py4web.com/_documentation/static/index.html, where you'll also find the PDF and EBOOK version, in multiple languages.
-It was originally written with the MarkMin format (similar to MarkDown) and displayed in HTML with a custom py4web application.
-In 2020 we decided to convert its sources to the RST format which is better suited for technical documentation.
-Using Sphinx and the ReadTheDocs style we are now able to achieve high quality outputs.
+It written in RestructuredText and generated using Sphinx.

 The Google group
 ----------------

 There is a dedicated mailing list hosted on Google Groups, see https://groups.google.com/g/py4web.
 This is the main source of discussions for developers and simple users.
 For any problem you should face, this is the right place to search for a hint or a solution.

 The chat on IRC
 ---------------